thevenusproject/The-Venus-Project-website/README.md

 # The-Venus-Project-website
 Github repository for The Venus Project's website

+## Vagrant
 In the `vagrant` directory are included configuration files and shell scripts for an automated creation of a full LAMP stack with all needed configurations and software packages for running the TVP website.
 Check the [vagrant documentation](https://www.vagrantup.com/docs/) for more details.

+Some additional info about Vagrant:
+How to configure Xdebug in PhpStorm through Vagrant: https://danemacmillan.com/how-to-configure-xdebug-in-phpstorm-through-vagrant/#content-remote-debugger-v8
+Some more info on debugging webhooks: http://www.devinzuczek.com/anything-at-all/i-have-xdebug-and-php-is-slow/ Debugging with PHPStorm and the PODS framework: https://docs.google.com/document/d/1WOzgYlU8PnJ99ScRePumfUwg645vmuE4v5MyshOYF4M/edit

+Path mappings:
+Q: in phpstorm, I have to set up path mappings. does this mean that I have to keep two repositories - one in my host OS and one in the guest OS? even though the one in the guest OS is shared between the two?
+A: vagrant shares the folders, so you only maintain one repo, but for the remote debugging to work, it needs to know where to map them to inside of vagrant

 The file `newtvp-auto.php` automates the creation the TVP website from file and database backups.